GouharLali/DinnerDecider/README.md

 # Description:

-This is a basic app that gives you a random type of food that you can order for dinner if you need help deciding and add your own food.
+This is a basic app that gives you a random type of food that you can order for dinner if you need help deciding and you can add your own.

 # ScreenShots: